 Baking with my mom during the holidays always reminds me of all the times I was in the kitchen with her growing up.
 I remember the recipes I would try as she would lovingly supervise and share tips and advice as I would grow into the baker I am now.
-I remember when she first taught me how to make the 7 up pound cake, which was the first cake I ever learned to bake.
+She first taught me how to make the 7 up pound cake, which was the first cake I ever learned to bake.
 I can recall that day like it was yesterday.

 I can vividly see all of the incredible Pyrex dishes in our kitchen that we used for ingredients and storage.
 Pyrex has been a mainstay in my family’s kitchens for decades.
-Whether we moved or visited other family in various states, I could always count on seeing Pyrex in the cabinets or on the counters being put to incredible use.
+Whether we moved or visited other family in various states, I could always count on seeing Pyrex for food storage.

 Because I love classic winter flavors, this Cranberry Orange Pound Cake recipe was perfect for sharing with others as a gift truly from our hearts.
 The flavors are perfect for the season.
 The tartness of the cranberries is perfectly offset by the citrus and sweetness of the orange flavor.